Dry dung fuel: Dung cakes

 "Dung cakes", made from the by-products of animal husbandry, are traditionally used as fuel in India for cooking food in a domestic hearth called a Chulha.
 They are made by hand by village women, traditionally of cow or buffalo dung.
-One dung cake of an average size gives 2100 kJ of energy.
+One dung cake size of a hand gives around 2100 kJ of energy.
 Dung cakes are also known as goitha, uple, kande, gosse or thepdi.

 These cakes are molded with a curvature to keep them stuck to the walls.
 Once dried, they are put in a pile and covered with thatch called bitauda.
 These bitaudas can be seen in parts of rural India, albeit with different names.
 The size and shape of the cake may vary with region.
 It is also not uncommon to see the cakes directly used in earthen ovens.

 This biofuel has been used primarily for two reasons: for easy disposal of cow dung and as easily available and cheap fuel.